ncsa/hydro_documentation/docs/source/partitions_and_job_policies.rst

 ~~~~~~~~~~~~~

 There are two available commands for tracking usage depending on the project in question's charging policy.
-For projects that are charged monthly and do not have a specific allocated award amount such as NGA projects you can use
+For projects that are charged monthly and do not have a specific allocated award amount such as NGA projects you can use:

 ::

   accounts

-For projects that are allocated a fixed amount, such as Illinois Computes projects, the following command will show
+For projects that are allocated a fixed amount, such as Illinois Computes projects, the following command will show balance and depost info:

 ::

   accounts-remaining

-Additional information on job use can be found using the following script
+Additional information on job use can be found using the following script:

 ::